 Nothing works to your advantage more effectively than having a reputable brand.
 A brand can be built in so many ways, from the use of a unique name to the choice of colours, and even logos.
 With this, potential buyers and previous customers quickly recognise you and may buy just because it is you and they have trust in your products.

 A good brand ensures a successful social shopping campaign.

 People quickly recognize you and are more comfortable sharing their credit card details or PayPal address while checking out.
 This translates to more conversions for the business.

-#5: optimize for mobile
+#5: optimise for mobile

 A bigger percentage of social shopping engagement will be through mobile phones.
 Thus, you have an obligation to create a mobile-friendly experience for the audience if you want your efforts to pay off.
 A mobile-friendly checkout is one of the ways to do so.
 The checkout page should never be confusing for the customer.
 The customers must see key buttons at a glance.

 Also, mobile users should never struggle with making payments.
 For instance, you might offer a way to securely save information for easy future purchases.